duderstadt-lab/mars-docs/examples/track-position-on-DNA.md

 *Figure 2: Flowchart showing the data analysis in MARS.
 The analysis is divided into four parts: raw corrections, localization & tracking, data correction and merge.
 These parts will be explained in detail below.*
 </div>

-The first step in the workflow is tracking the proteins as a function of time using the [Peak Tracker](../../docs/image/PeakTracker).
-Once optimal peak finding and tracking settings have been found this command generates a Molecule Archive containing the tracking results.
-Next, the stained DNA molecules are located and fit using the [DNA finder](../../docs/image/DNA_finder).
-Finally, the [build DNA archive](../docs/molecule/BuildDNAarchive) command is used to generate a DNA Molecule Archive containing DNA molecule records with the positions of all proteins on them as a function of time.

-This pipeline has been developed in a modular fashion to allow for maximum flexibility in image preprocessing and manual adjustment depending on the individual demands of the current project.
+As indicated in the flow chart, first some raw corrections to the collected frame are carried out: in this case only a [beam correction](https://duderstadt-lab.github.io/mars-docs/docs/image/BeamProfileCorrector/).
+Next the location of the fluorescent dots (T7 RNA polymerase) are [tracked](../docs/image/PeakTracker) over time, and the [DNA molecules](../../docs/image/DNA_finder) themselves will be localized.
+The subsequent data correction stage removes artefacts like movement through sample [drift](https://duderstadt-lab.github.io/mars-docs/docs/molecule/DriftCorrector/) and [transforms the coordinate frame](https://duderstadt-lab.github.io/mars-docs/tutorials/affine2D/HowToCalculateAffine2D/) so both DNA and protein are within the same coordinate frame work.
+In the final step the data is merged in a [DNA archive](../docs/molecule/BuildDNAarchive).
+This archive is then used to investigate T7 RNA polymerase movement on the DNA in the final sections of this example.

 ---